Zioq/Local-Business-Project-GraduationProejct/README.md

 ## TroubleShotting

+- If you run this in the `Linux OS`, you will faced bcrypt error.
+Don't worry.
+This app is designed in the MacOS you have to install bcrypt for Linux version.
+In the main directry, please typing `npm install bcrypt --save`
 - When your post 5000 work with other process, this app crush especially Server.
 - please kill the all node port by this command type `pkill -f node`
 - Or restart your computer